sig-rpc/sig-rpc.github.io/_profilers/matlab/run-and-time.md

 - **Calls**, The number of times that function (or file) was called.
 - **Total Time**, The absolute time spent executing that function, including child function calls.
 - **Self Time**, The absolute time spent executing that function, excluding child function calls.
-- **Total Time Plot**, A bar representing the total time and self time, with respect to the total runtime.
+- **Total Time Plot**, A bar representing the total time and self time, with respect to the total runtime of the profile.
 This is how it would appear within the flame graph as a child of the root.

 If a function name is clicked within the table, the profiler will navigate to a profile summary for the selected function which contains both function-level and line-level information.